NethServer/nethsecurity-docs/ups.rst

     Nov 29 10:34:51 NethSec upsd[7055]: [D1] mainloop: UPS [eaton5e] is now connected as FD -1

-Usually this happens when nut-server connects to the UPS device before the device is ready.
+Usually, this happens when nut-server connects to the UPS device before the device is ready.
 To fix this, the simplest solution is to reboot the firewall::

     reboot